nasa/fprime/Gds/README.md

 The Gds was designed to have flexible configurations of consumers for its various data decoders.
 This has been used to support several additional tools.

 ### GDS Standard Pipeline
 The standard pipeline can be thought of as a Python helper-layer to instantiate the GDS and connect to an FPrime deployment.
 The pipeline provides event, telemetry and command histories, sending commands and registering consumers to the GDS decoders.
-The Standard Pipeline and can be found [here](src/fprime_gds/common/pipeline/standard.py).
+The Standard Pipeline can be found [here](src/fprime_gds/common/pipeline/standard.py).

 ### GDS Integration Test API
 The Integration Test API is a tool that provides the ability to write integration-level tests for an FPrime deployment using the GDS.
 The tool provides history searches/asserts, command sending, a detailed test log, sub-histories and convenient access to GDS data objects.
-The test API comes with separate documentation and its own user guide and is built on top of the Standard Pipeline.
+The test API comes with separate documentation and its own [user guide](docs/testAPI/user_guide.md) and is built on top of the Standard Pipeline.

 ### GDS WX GUI
 The WX GUI is a user interface developed with the WX-Python.
 It uses the GDS to support a simple UI with command, event, and telemetry interfaces.